-The most well-known verification service is ChexSystems in Woodbury, Minn., he says.
-When a potential client applies to open a new checking account, a search is made against the service’s database to see if any problems are reported, Ulzheimer says.
+The most well known verification service is ChexSystems in Woodbury, Minnesota.
+When a potential customer applies to open a new checking account, the bank or credit union asks ChexSystems to run a search against the service’s database to see if any problems have been reported.

-The data are collected under the requirements of the federal Fair Credit Reporting Act, and consumers are allowed access to the information by law.
-Applicants can ask for the name of the verification service used when they apply for a checking account, Ulzheimer says.
+It’s collected under the requirements of the federal Fair Credit Reporting Act.
+That act allows you to request a free report once every 12 months from ChexSystems or other verification services.
+Ask your bank or credit union for the name of the verification service used when you apply for a checking account, Ulzheimer says.

 The problems are often related, Ulzheimer says.
 If someone writes a lot of checks to pay bills but the checks are returned for insufficient funds, chances are those bills will be sent to collection agencies and eventually show up on the applicant’s credit report.

 When a record is found, the process of opening a checking account usually stops and the person is turned away with a disclosure, explaining why the institution cannot open their account.

 You should know whether these black marks are on your credit report.
 If you’re unsure, check your report before applying for a new account.

 Some banks have second chance programs, which offer restricted account access during a probationary period, Ulzheimer says.
 These accounts generally have higher fees and more limitations.
 For example, a consumer may be able to open an account but may not be issued a debit card, he says.